krlvm/PowerTunnel-Android/README.md

 #### DNSSec mode
 DNSSec mode appears to validate DNS responses.

 DNSSec mode is experimental and not recommended to use.
-Note that it useless and not working when DoH mode is enabled (because DoH already validating DNS responses on server-side).
+Note that it is useless and not working when DoH mode is enabled (because DoH already validating DNS responses on server-side).
 When there's some troubles with resolving, resolving is going on with the system's DNS settings.

 #### Custom DNS providers
 You can also choose one of custom DNS providers (without DoH).
 It doesn't work with some of Android versions.